babelouest/taliesin/README.md

 - Play media files as a jukebox: the user chooses the songs to play
 - Play media files as a webradio: the files are played in sequence or at random in the same stream
 - Play media files in the client application, in an external player like VLC, or even control one or multiple MPD services with [Angharad House Automation System](https://github.com/babelouest/angharad)

-- Navigation modes: via file names or media tags
+Navigation modes: via file names or media metadata.

 Database required: MariaDB/MySQL or SQLite3 are supported